Ajit-Mehrotra/Ajit-Mehrotra/README.md

-## Hi there, I'm Ajit! 👋
+## 👋 Hey there, I'm Ajit!

+⚠️Warning⚠️: Entering a zone of relentless curiosity and perpetual debugging.
+Proceed with excitement!

-My first programming teacher was an former NASA employee and she inspired me to get into coding &rarr; Here's a little about me:
+Here's a little about me:
-- 🖥️ I've been coding for 5 years
+* 🖥️ I've been coding for 5 years
-- 🤞 Currently coding an open-source financial planning application to give every access to personalized financial advice
+* 🚀 Currently coding an open-source financial planning application
-- 🐻 I’m learning C# and Laravel at the moment
+* 🌱 Always learning: diving into C# and Laravel at the moment

-I'm currently on the look out for a role in fullstack web development, ideally in JavaScript (other languages aren't deal-breakers).
-I'd especially love to work with a small, tight knit team where I can make an impact quickly.
-If you're hiring, let's chat!
+* 💼 Open to new opportunities in fullstack web development (JavaScript preferred, but I'm language-flexible!)

+I thrive in small, collaborative teams where I can contribute meaningfully from day one.
+If you're working on something exciting or hiring, let's connect!

   | What I Use